When should I turn in my Request for Certification Form?

 A debt will not be created with the VA for failing a class.
 The VA will pay for you to repeat the class that you failed as long as it falls within your degree plan.

-Do I need to notify the VA Coordinator or the VA if my address changes?
+Do I need to notify the VA Benefits Office or the VA if my address changes?

 Will the VA pay for tutoring if I am struggling to pass a class?